rmcclosk/thesis/reading/notes.md

 by multiple orders of magnitude, so it's important to take it into account.
 * I should definitely do this one for journal club.

+**[@welch2011network]**

+* Simulates epidemics over networks with a constant degree sequence but varying clustering coefficients.
+* Finds that the trees cannot be distinguished from one another.
+I wonder though, if this would be the same with the tree kernel.
+* Lots of good references in here for how contact network structure influences epidemic spread.
+* Suggests that inference of contact network properties should be focused on "degree distribution or broader notions of population structure", which is what I'm doing.
+* TODO

+**[@klovdahl1985social]**

+* Canonical reference for the (modern) use of social networks in an epidimiological context.
+* TODO

 ## Other Phylodynamics

 **[@hughes2009molecular]**